We have heavy American involvement and the hope is that if that keeps up, then phase two will come and phase three will come.

 He joins us from Amman.

-I've just got to also say uh to your viewers that uh these are images that we're getting on our screen from Khan Yunis uh at the moment, Hamas is armed wing uh reportedly his saying that it's fully committed to the ceasefire deal as long as Israel adheres to its side of the bargain, as it were, here as well.
+Reportedly, he's saying that it's fully committed to the ceasefire deal as long as Israel adheres to its side of the bargain, as it were, here as well.

-But let's uh get uh Xavier uh views on all this, and uh what what are you making of today's events as they unfold?
+And what are you making of today's events as they unfold?

-Thank you, Richard.
+Thank you, Rushad.

-We know that President Trump was very keen to get to the point where we are now, but eventually uh if if the talk for a comprehensive peace is real, uh we need to include several elements that are not part, neither of this initiative or nor from his foreign policy.
+But eventually, if the talk for a comprehensive peace is real, we need to include several elements that are not part.

-So far, the US has not been able to utter the term two-state solution, nor ending the Israeli occupation.
+So far, the U.S. has not been able to utter the term two-state solution, nor ending the Israeli occupation.

-And therefore, there are so many questions that are left open uh after this ceremony that once again it's going to be very important uh for many Palestinians, also for Israelis, but also I would like to add just one point.
+And therefore, there are so many questions that are left open after this ceremony that once again, it's going to be very important for many Palestinians, also for Israelis.

 When the Israeli captives are back to their homes, as society for Israel, it's going to be over.

-But when the Palestinian prisoners are back, not all Palestinian prisoners, just a minority of those who are in Israeli jails, you have to start thinking of reconstruction and of course in the occupied West Bank of ending the occupation.
+But when the Palestinian prisoners are back, not all Palestinian prisoners, just a minority of those who are in Israeli jails, you have to start thinking of reconstruction and, of course, in the occupied West Bank of ending the occupation.

-So therefore, there are two different processes here that cannot be compared.
+So, therefore, there are two different processes here that cannot be compared.

-Does that also say perhaps uh send off some uh alarm bells as to whether Israel is truly committed to peace in the future because he's seen as a unifier of all the Palestinians.
+Does that also perhaps send off some alarm bells as to whether Israel is truly committed to peace in the future?

-I think it's it's very important to understand that for Benjamin Netanyahu, it has been never about having a peace agreement.
+I think it's very important to understand that for Benjamin Netanyahu, it has been never about having a peace agreement.

 I don't think Netanyahu is interested in that.